 Jan.
-5, '66-1y. several years with a severe lung affe
+5, '66-ly.

+STRANGE, BUT TRUE.-Every young

-STRANGE, BUT TRUE.-Every young lady and gentleman in the United States can hear something very much to their advantage by return mail (free of charge,) by addressing the undersigned.
-Those having fears of being humburged will oblige by not noticing this card.
-Others will please address their obedient servant, THOS.
-F. CHAPMAN, S31 Broadway New York
+STRANGE, BUTTRUE.-Every young lady and gentleman in the United States can hear something very much to their advantage by return mail (free of charge,) by addressing the undersigned.
+Those having fears of being humbugged will oblige by not noticing this card.
+Others will please address their obedient servant, THOS, F. CHAPMAN, S31 Broadway, New York

 831 Broadway, New York Jan.
 5, '66-1y.
 ITCH!
 ITCH!
 ITCH!
-ITCH! -Scratch tch !-- WHEATON'S OINTMENT WILL
+ITCH! -Scratch ch !- WHEATON'S OINTMENT WILL

+Scratch: Scratch:-WHEATON'S OINTMENT WILL

+cure Itch in 48 Hours.